kootenpv/emp/README.md

 If using a laptop:

-- bind <capslock> to control instead, much better
+- bind \<capslock> to control instead, it is much better

 PC:

-- Use both controls and alt's
+- Use both control's and alt's

 Don't use C-f C-p etc, use arrows instead to prevent emacs pinky